First voyage of James Cook: Navigation

 Cook's career covered the time when practical solutions were being developed for the longitude problem.
 (Latitude had been determined by seafarers since the end of the 15th century, using the astrolabe and later the quadrant to measure the altitude of the sun at noon.)
 Calculation of longitude required knowledge of the time at a fixed reference meridian (the Greenwich meridian is the one that became the accepted standard).
 When Cook was appointed to command his first voyage of exploration, Samuel Wallis was returning from his exploration of the Pacific.
 The purser of his ship, John Harrison (Note: This is not the same John Harrison who developed the chronometer.) had the necessary skills and astronomical tables to use the lunar distance method of working out the time at a reference point and, using local time, work out the longitude.
-(Wallis himself admitted that the necessary mathematics was too complex for him.)
+(Wallis himself admitted that the necessary mathematics were too complex for him.)
 This meant that Wallis's position of Tahiti gave both the latitude and longitude of this island, so Cook should have no trouble finding the island.

 Cook was equipped with advance copies of the tables in the nautical almanac for 1768 and 1769, providing pre-calculated steps for the lunar distance method.
 These substantially shortened the mathematics, compared to that used on Wallis's voyage – four hours of calculations was now reduced to one hour.
 When the tables ran out at the end of 1769, Cook had to revert to the longer process.
 The officers and many of the petty officers of learnt how to take the observations of lunar distance, with several taking sights at the same time whenever the astronomical conditions were appropriate.
 This even continued when the ship was in peril, with good measurements taken on 17 August 1770, whilst the rest of the crew were struggling to save the ship from being driven into breaking waves on a reef.